- State of Texas HUB Program

 DFPS Purchasing Methods

 Comptroller Term Contracts

 The Comptroller of Public Accounts establishes term contracts for specific goods and services based on the state's overall needs.
 Agencies must purchase these goods and services from the term contracts whenever the items meet their functional requirements.
 However, agencies may obtain orders below specified dollar amounts ("spot option limits") from sources other than contract vendors.

-HHS has the purchasing authority for DFPS administrative purchases.
+HHS-PCS has the purchasing authority for DFPS client service contracts, and administrative purchases.
 Those purchases are conducted by Procurement and Contracting Services (PCS).

 The methods and bidding requirements outlined below apply to purchases that have been delegated to state agencies by the Comptroller of Public Accounts.
 These are the minimum bidding requirements needed to satisfy Comptroller's rules and procedures.